Chapter 8: Community Relations

 Please refer to the following current agreements:

-Authorized agents of an exclusive bargaining representative, upon notifying the Building Principal’s office, may meet with a school employee (or group of employees) in the school building during free-times of such employees.
+Authorized agents of an exclusive bargaining representative, upon notifying the Building Principal’s office, may meet with a school employee (or group of employees) in the school building during duty-free times of such employees.

 Any staff member may request identification from any person on school property; refusal to provide such information is a criminal act.
 The Building Principal or designee shall seek the immediate removal of any person who refuses to provide requested identification.